Dominica increases Geothermal Energy Capabilities to Reach Climate Resiliency Goals

-Roseau, June 08, 2022 (GLOBE NEWSWIRE) -- As part of the Commonwealth of Dominica’s aims to become the first climate-resilient country in the world by 2030, as announced by President Roosevelt Skerrit following the devastation ravaged on the island nation by Hurricane Maria in 2017, the nation is actively investing in sustainable development projects.
+Roseau, June 15, 2022 (GLOBE NEWSWIRE) -- As part of the Commonwealth of Dominica’s aims to become the first climate-resilient country in the world by 2030, as announced by the country's Prime Minister, Roosevelt Skerrit following the devastation ravaged on the island nation by Hurricane Maria in 2017, the nation is actively investing in sustainable development projects.
 These include developing and enhancing its renewable energy capabilities, as well as sustainable housing, healthcare and educational facilities.

 The Commonwealth of Dominica already obtains 28% of its energy requirements from renewable energy sources such as hydropower and wind.
 However, it currently has a small power system that relies heavily on diesel to produce electricity.
 The average price of electricity on the island is amongst the highest in the world, close to US $0.33/kWh and customers are exposed to the volatility of international oil prices.